exercism/v3/languages/csharp/reference/exercise-concepts/space-age.md

 ## Approach using Dictionary class
 - using: import proper namespace for access to the Dictionary<TKey,TValue> Class (System.Collections.Generic)
 - dictionaries : use the Dictionary class to store factors on each planet
-- initialization: create a dictionary with proper type for keys and values, assign proper combinations of key-value pairs
+- object initializers: create a dictionary with proper type for keys and values, assign proper combinations of key-value pairs
 - indexers: used to retrieve values by their specified keys

 ## Approach using Enums